JesseEmond/blitz-2024-registration/README.md

-I wanted to make sure I'm looking at the right version and that the plugin _could_ be compatible with the `pkg` outputs we have (since the blog post was more aimed at reversing `bytenode` file outputs), so I checked how the plugin checks for version match.
+I wanted to make sure I'm looking at the right version and that the plugin _could_ be compatible with the `pkg` outputs we have (since the blog post was more aimed at reversing `bytenode` file outputs, I thought it might not be the same format as `vercel/pkg`), so I checked how the plugin checks for version match.
 It is done based on a
-[hash of the version components](https://github.com/PositiveTechnologies/ghidra_nodejs/blob/7e2d5a9fad637f8e54809d40434879a5beb3fbba/src/main/java/v8_bytecode/V8_VersionDetector.java#L32-L44), compared with a stored value in the `cachedData` output.
+[hash of the version components](https://github.com/PositiveTechnologies/ghidra_nodejs/blob/7e2d5a9fad637f8e54809d40434879a5beb3fbba/src/main/java/v8_bytecode/V8_VersionDetector.java#L32-L44), compared with a stored value in the `cachedData` output header.

-I wrote a script to compute the hash:
+I wrote a script to compute the hash the same way:
 [`v8_script_cache_version_hashes.py`](disassembled_js/v8_script_cache_version_hashes.py),
-and running it on V8 version string `10.2.154.4` gave a 64-bit hash of `af632352`, which indeed matched the stored version hash in our files:
+and running it on the V8 version string `10.2.154.4` gave a 64-bit hash of `af632352`, which indeed matched the stored version hash in our files:
 ```
 xxd ./blitz-challenge-unpacked/snapshot/blitz-2024/challenge/dist/action.js | head